chetverikov/mongoose-lookuper/README.md

 # Mongoose lookuper

-Mongoose plugin that generate aggregate pipeline for deep lookup by specified fields
+Mongoose plugin that generates an aggregate pipeline for deep search on specified fields

 ## Install